sparkflows/sparkflows-docs/docs/user-guide/machine-learning/mlflow.rst

-In MLflow, executed workflow is registered as an experiment and with different executions.
+In MLflow, the executed workflow is registered as an experiment with separate executions.

-From RidgeRegression  model parameters, metrics etc shared with Mlflow registry.
+From RidgeRegression model parameters, metrics, etc. are shared with MLflow registry.

 .. figure:: ../../_assets/user-guide/machine-learning/sparkml/mlflow/mlflow_experiment.PNG
    :alt: mlflow